 4) Repeat with this average as new guess.

 "Guess, Divide, Average, Repeat."(I guess GDAR isn't a great way to remember that...)

-The way most people do square roots, these days, is to use a calculator.
+But the way most people calculate square roots, these days, is to use a calculator.